zxphyrx/highway/app/views/overview/submit.md

 - a full BOM with links
 - all project source files

+**USING AI TO GENERATE A README.md FILE OR A JOURNAL IS STRICTLY DISALLOWED**

 If your project is rejected for any reason, you will have to wait 1 week before it gets re-reviewed

 Approval **does not** guarantee that your project will be functional - that is on you to check.
 Please ask in #highway and get help from other people to make sure it works before submitting!